codinghamster/codeigniter-modular-extensions-hmvc/readme.md

 1. Start with a clean CI install
 2. Set $config[‘base_url’] correctly for your installation
 3. Access the URL /index.php/welcome => shows Welcome to CodeIgniter
-4. Drop Modular Extensions third_party files into the CI 2.0  application/third_party directory
+4. Drop Modular Extensions third_party files into the application/third_party directory
 5. Drop Modular Extensions core files into application/core, the MY_Controller.php file is not required unless you wish to create your own controller extension
 6. Access the URL /index.php/welcome => shows Welcome to CodeIgniter
 7. Create module directory structure application/modules/welcome/controllers